keithmburu/courses/2021-compling/syllabus.md

 ### Course Structure

-Due to the coronavirus pandemic, this course will be entirely online.
-The course will also be somewhat (not entirely) "flipped."
-This means that, prior to class time, students are expected to watch lectures and complete the required readings.
-During the lecture time, then, students will come prepared with questions, which will be submitted beforehand.
-Participation in the class discussion board will also be mandatory.
 The course [schedule](schedule.md) is preliminary and subject to change as the semester progresses.
-Some lectures may not be flipped (such as the first ones).

-If students cannot attend lectures due to circumstances beyond their control, they should notify the professor so that we can find an alternative arrangement.
+If students cannot regularly attend class due to circumstances beyond their control, they should notify the professor so that we can find an alternative arrangement.

 ### Assignment Submission